tharunsridhar/tharunsridhar/README.md

 - Analyzed system failures and attack patterns in modern backend architectures
 - Understanding of secure design principles and common backend security risks

 ---

-##  How I Work

-- Prefer simple, scalable architectures over unnecessary complexity
--
-- Design systems with security, maintainability, and performance in mind

----